 - Finally, when football functions as a god, parents will unwittingly predispose their children toward false worship.
 Our children will notice if sports are the primary shapers of our identity.
 They’ll eventually pick up on the fact that football—rather than, say, church worship or marital commitment—brings out our deepest emotions.

 An Opportunity to Enjoy God and His World Together

 So the Super Bowl is more than a game and less than a god: it is a very good opportunity to enjoy God and his world together on a Sunday evening.

 It is a time to celebrate humanity created in the image of God.
 Walter Camp exercised his God-given creativity when he invented football.
 Coaches and athletes use their God-given abilities to compete and to achieve a goal by overcoming obstacles while keeping the rules.
 Fans and commentators are able to suspend the stresses and sadness of life in order to watch a ballgame.
 It is a time to destress and forget the sad aspects of our lives in anticipation of the day when there will be no more sadness or stress.

-Let’s enjoy the Super Bowl by keeping things in perspective.
-Football is an opportunity to remember God.
-God is the one who created us in his image, who created our world as a venue for the excitement and pleasure provided by sports and competition.
+So, let’s enjoy the Super Bowl and keep it in perspective.
+Football is an opportunity to remember the God who created us in his image, who created our world as a venue for the excitement and pleasure provided by sports and competition.
 God is the one who is far greater than any of his good gifts, and who therefore can fulfill us in a way that football or any other good gift cannot.
 And he is the one who will return one day to restore his creation, abolishing the stresses and sadness from which sports often provide relief.

-To riff off of the apostle Paul, we might say, “Therefore, whatever we eat or drink, whatever sport we watch or play, whatever team we pull for or against, we do it all to the glory of God.”
+To riff off of the apostle Paul, we might say, “Therefore, whatever we eat or drink, whatever sport we watch or play, whatever team we pull for or against, we do it all to the glory of God” (1 Cor 10:31).